 € | Seafood | Busy Atmosphere | Local Favorite

 La Esquinita de Javi is the perfect place to eat like a local in Granada.
 The original restaurant was so popular with locals that they opened a second one right across the square.
 If it’s good for the locals, it’s good for you!

 Seafood is the specialty here and the razor clams are a highlight.
 There are plenty of veggie and meat options too including grilled testicles!
 Just order a few dishes to share, with full or half portions available.

 Atelier Casa de Comidas

 Atelier Casa de Comidas offers fine dining on a budget in a relaxed atmosphere.
-The out-of-center location has kept the tourists away.
-But the word is getting out!
+It’s less crowded by tourists because of its location a bit outside the center, but the word is getting out!

 Address: Calle Sos del Rey Católico, 7

 €€ | Traditional Italian | Indoor and Outdoor Seating

 If you need a break from Spanish food, Granada has tons of international options.
 And Divino is one of the best.
 This humble Italian restaurant is a hit with locals and visitors alike.

 There’s nothing ground-breaking here—just well-cooked Italian classics you can rely on for a good meal.
 They make the pasta in-house and the desserts are impeccable.
 They cater to all dietary requirements and they have fantastic service.
 You can’t go wrong here.